capjan/CoreLib/readme.md

 * CoreLib probably contains more features/solutions than required for your use case.
   *Usually this con should not be a problem, but if a size optimized solution is required, extracting the used parts into the project could be a viable response to this drawback.*
+* You must read the documentation.
+If you don't know the provided solutions you don't use them or make them even better.

 # Getting started